Gerrit P. Judd

-Gerrit Parmele Judd (April 23, 1803 – July 12, 1873) was an American physician and missionary to the Kingdom of Hawaii who later renounced his American citizenship and became a trusted advisor and cabinet minister to King Kamehameha III.
+Gerrit Parmele Judd (April 23, 1803 – July 12, 1873) was an American medical doctor and missionary to the Kingdom of Hawaii who later renounced his American citizenship and became a trusted advisor and cabinet minister to King Kamehameha III.

-He married missionary and historian Laura Fish Judd in 1827.
+Judd married missionary and historian Laura Fish Judd in 1827, with whom he had nine children.

 Life

 Judd was born April 23, 1803, in Paris, Oneida County, New York, the son of Elnathan Judd and his wife Betsey Hastings.
 On his mother's side, he was descended from Thomas Hastings, who came from the East Anglian area of England to the Massachusetts Bay Colony in 1634.
 He received his middle name in honor of his maternal grandmother, Eunice Parmele.

 He was educated as a physician at the medical college in Fairfield, New York.
 He married Laura Fish (1804–1872) on September 20, 1827, in Clinton, Oneida County, New York.

 The couple sailed to Hawaii (then known as the 'Sandwich Islands') that same year, on the ship Parthian, the third company from the American Board of Commissioners for Foreign Missions.

 He was assigned to the mission at Honolulu on the island of Oahu, as a missionary physician, and continued in that employment fifteen years.